-Pseudonymization is a process that allows you to switch the original set of data (for example data subject’s e-mail) with alias or pseudonym.
+Pseudonymization is a method that allows you to switch the original data set (for example, e-mail or a name) with an alias or pseudonym.
 It is a reversible process that de-identifies data but allows the re-identification later on if necessary.

-For example, we have all been witness to excel sheets containing sensitive data being sent via e-mail.
-Although sender and receiver of the e-mail are authorized to have access to that information, IT support of the company also has access to those e-mails which makes it a data breach.
-Now imagine it was management bonuses or information about company wages.
+For example, when sending excel sheets containing sensitive data via e-mail.
+Although the sender and receiver of the e-mails are authorized to access that information, your IT support also has access to those e-mails.
+Now imagine it was upper management bonuses or information about company wages.

 When the data is pseudonymized, there is a lot less chance of exposing personal data, since it makes the data record unidentifiable while remaining suitable for data processing and data analysis.

 What does GDPR say about pseudonymization?

 In Article 4(5) of the GDPR, the process of pseudonymization is defined as:

 “the processing of personal data in such a manner that the personal data can no longer be attributed to a specific data subject without the use of additional information provided that such additional information is kept separately and is subject to technical and organisational measures to ensure that the personal data are not attributed to an identified or identifiable natural person.”